The Farm

 Heritage Livestock Breeds at Historic Brattonsville

 The farm maintains representative numbers of livestock to interpret the important role they played in the lifeways of historic peoples in the region.
-The farm currently keeps a flock of sheep, small numbers of poultry, cattle and pigs.
+The farm currently keeps a flock of sheep, small numbers of poultry, cattle, and pigs.

 Meet the Animals